This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the Garlic: Heat the olive oil in a medium skillet over medium heat.
-Add the minced garlic and cook, stirring often, for about 30 seconds until fragrant.
+• Heat the olive oil in a medium skillet over medium heat.
+Add the garlic and cook, stirring, for about 30 seconds.

-• Chop the Spinach: Transfer the cooked spinach to a cutting board and chop it into smaller pieces.
+• Transfer the cooked spinach to a cutting board and roughly chop into smaller pieces.

-• Prepare the Ramekin: Preheat your oven to 375°F (190°C).
-Lightly grease a 10-ounce ramekin with cooking spray or butter.
+• Preheat the oven to 375°F. Lightly grease a 10-ounce ramekin with butter or cooking spray.

-• Mix the Base: In a medium bowl, combine the cream cheese, sour cream, Parmesan cheese, 1/4 cup of the mozzarella, salt, and pepper.
-Mix until smooth.
+• In a medium bowl, stir together the cream cheese, sour cream, Parmesan, some of the mozzarella, salt, and black pepper until smooth.

-• Add the Spinach: Stir the chopped spinach into the cream cheese mixture until well combined.
+• Stir the chopped spinach into the cream cheese mixture until evenly mixed.

-• Assemble the Dip: Spread the spinach mixture into the prepared ramekin.
-Sprinkle the remaining mozzarella cheese on top.
+• Spoon the spinach dip into the prepared ramekin and sprinkle the remaining mozzarella over the top.

-• Bake: Place the ramekin in the oven and bake for 20 minutes, or until the dip is bubbly and the cheese on top is melted.
+• Bake for 20 minutes, or until the dip is hot and bubbly and the cheese is melted.

-• Serve: Enjoy with chips, crackers, bread, or fresh vegetables.
+• Serve warm with chips, crackers, bread, or fresh vegetables.

 Notes

-• Choose Freshly Grated Cheese: Grate your own cheese for a smoother, creamier dip.
-Pre-shredded cheese doesn’t melt as well.
+• Use freshly grated cheese: Grate your own cheese for a smoother, creamier spinach dip.
+Pre-shredded cheese doesn’t melt as evenly.

 If doubling the recipe, use two 10-ounce ramekins or a 5×5-inch baking dish